apache/incubator-brooklyn/docs/use/examples/portable-cloudfoundry/index.md

 You can run the application using the provided shell script:

 {% highlight bash %}
-% cd $EXAMPLES_DIR/portable-cloudfoundry/brooklyn-example-portable-cloudfoundry/bin
+% BROOKLYN_CLASSPATH=$BROOKLYN_EXAMPLES/portable-cloudfoundry/target/brooklyn-example-portable-cloudfoundry-0.4.0-SNAPSHOT.jar
-% ./demo.sh
+% $BROOKLYN_HOME/bin/brooklyn -v launch --app brooklyn.example.cloudfoundry.MovableCloudFoundryClusterExample --location localhost
 {% endhighlight %}

 Note that we have our webapp running in Cloud Foundry, and we have the effectors we've introduced exposed in the web console: